Respecting Your Privacy

 - _ga (Google Analytics) – used to distinguish between users.
 Expires after 2 years.

 - _gat (Google Analytics) – used to distinguish between users.
 Expires after 24 hours.

 - _gid – (Google Analytics) – used to throttle the request rate.
 Expires after 1 minute.

 These cookies are used to make advertising messages more relevant to you and your interests.

 We use a number of third party services which may set cookies on your computer when you use the facility.
 For each providers’ privacy policies please follow these links:

-You can refuse to accept cookies through your browser settings – find more information on how to disable cookies here.
+You can refuse to accept cookies through your browser settings.
 Disabling cookies may cause some websites not to function correctly.

 Our website and services are not for use by children under 16 years and we will not knowingly collect or use the personal data of children.
 If you are under the age of 16 please do not provide any personal data even if prompted to do so.